 Are you sure you don't have time to read my book?
 I have close author friends, who I love dearly as people, whose books I've never read.
 Or maybe I've read one of theirs, but not the other four.
 Yes, seriously.
 My time is that limited, as is theirs.
 I don't ask other authors to read my work, and I don't want them asking me.

 I just finished writing my first book.
-So should I self-publish it?
+So should I indie-publish it?
 I didn't publish the first three I wrote.
 They weren't horrible - they just weren't good.
 They weren't useless, though - they were practice!
 I became more skilled as a writer as I went along.
 IMO, Writers shouldn't be tossing out whatever they've written just to see what sticks.
 Put out your best work, presented to the best of your ability, and then start the next one.